BSafe-network/website/content/Member-University/_index.md

 +++

-## Current Member Universities (28 Universities, as of July 08, 2018)
+## Current Member Universities (29 Universities, as of January 08, 2019)

 #### North and South America
 * Massachusetts Institute of Technology, Media Lab, USA